-Xoriant aims to onboard fresh graduates and young engineers | Business
+Xoriant Aims to Onboard Fresh Graduates and Young Engineers | Business

 - India

-Mumbai (Maharashtra) [India], June 3 (ANI/PRNewswire): Xoriant, a product engineering, software development, and technology services leader, is expanding its culture of continuous learning, innovation, and collaboration.
+The technology leader accelerates workforce expansion by hiring fresh graduates and young software engineering professionals to boost India operations in 2021 MUMBAI, India, June 3, 2021 /PRNewswire/ -- Xoriant, a product engineering, software development, and technology services leader, is expanding its culture of continuous learning, innovation, and collaboration.
 The Silicon Valley headquartered company plans to onboard fresh graduates and young engineering professionals in India to sustain its strong economic growth and deliver value for customers.
 A significant portion of these new opportunities include engineering roles such as DevOps, UI, Testing, Python, Cloud, and Java across technology practices - Artificial intelligence, Machine learning and Security.

+From developing OCR-based document digitization solutions to pharmaceutical leaders, data governance solutions using big data for multinational banks, building life-saving DNA analysis apps for healthcare leaders, ML-based hybrid recommender systems for loyalty businesses, to building Security Center of Excellence operations -- Xoriant's global workforce continues to focus on technology excellence and exceptional service delivery to a broad clientele of technology and enterprise customers.

-"When fresh graduates and young engineers join Xoriant, we set up a strong career foundation and switch on the growth mindset for them.
+Bhavesh Ved, EVP of Delivery - Engineering, Xoriant said, ''When fresh graduates and young engineers join Xoriant, we set up a strong career foundation and switch on the growth mindset for them.
 In the first 3 months, Xoriant subject matter experts provide extensive mentorship and training on new-age technologies and software engineering best practices.
 In the next 6-12 months, they deep dive into their projects, learn technologies, the ins-and-outs of codebase, and make progress on improving the craft of coding, while delivering value to customers.
-All this supplemented by upskilling opportunities enables them to build stronger development competencies and accelerate their career growth roadmap," said Bhavesh Ved, EVP of Delivery - Engineering, Xoriant.
+All this supplemented by upskilling opportunities enables them to build stronger development competencies and accelerate their career growth roadmap.''
 With a low attrition rate, Xoriant brings effective workforce strategies including comprehensive wellness programs balanced with strong digital upskilling programs.
 At Xoriant, fresh graduates and young engineers will get access to 200+ skill development and training programs across new-age technologies, intensive cloud training and certifications, scenario-based learning, coursework, innovative reskilling and leadership programs, salary hikes, promotions, and other perks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)